ronaldcotton/Distributed-Tensorflow-with-Docker/readme.md

 /docker-build
-  contains a Docker build environment implementing Ubuntu with a Python Conda enviroment, and all the programs needed to build a Tensorflow binary.
+  contains a Docker build environment implementing Ubuntu with a Python Conda environment, and all the programs needed to build a Tensorflow binary.
-  This container is to simplify making an optimized Tnesorflow wheel.
+  This container is to simplify making an optimized Tensorflow wheel.

 /docs
   contains the final report and all documentation collected.